-If serious leakage occurs, contact your nearest workshop.
+If serious leakage occurs, contact your nearest Scania workshop.

 - 1. Start the motor. - 2.
-Check for oil, coolant, fuel, air or exhaust leakage. - 3.
+Check for leaks in the lubrication, intake, cooling, fuel, or exhaust system. - 3.
 Tighten or renew leaking connections.
-Check the overflow holes which show whether the O-rings between the cylinder liners and crankcase are leaking. - 4.
-Check whether the drain hole on the coolant pump is blocked.
-If there is a leak, renew the pump seal or the entire coolant pump.
+Check the overflow holes which show whether the O-rings between the cylinder liners and crankcase are leaking.